celo-org/docs/docs/celo-holder-guide/celo-recovery.md

 ---
-title: Recover CELO from an Ethereum Address
+title: Recover ETH or ERC-20 tokens from a Celo address
 description: How to recover ETH or ERC-20 tokens if you accidentally transferred them to a CELO (previously Celo Gold) address.
 slug: /celo-owner-guide/celo-recovery
 ---